Bellum Jugurthinum: Chapters 5–16

-The three heirs immediately disregarded the recommendations they had received: they divided the state treasury among themselves and divided up areas of influence; in particular, sharp disagreements arose between Jugurtha and Hiempsal.
-The latter, of a very prideful nature, attempted to put his cousin in the background, but Jugurtha, in response, had him killed.
+The three heirs immediately disregarded the recommendations they had received and divided the state treasury and areas of influence among themselves.
+In particular, sharp disagreements arose between Jugurtha and Hiempsal.
+The latter, of a very prideful nature, attempted to put his cousin in the background.
+However, Jugurtha, in response, had him killed.

-The repercussions of the act were very serious: most of the terrified Numids rallied around Adherbal, who was forced to send ambassadors to Rome and clash with Jugurtha in the field.
-From the battle, however, Adherbal emerges defeated, and he is forced to flee to Rome, where he hopes to receive the support of the senate; meanwhile, Jugurtha also sends gold and silver to Rome, to make gifts of it to the senators and thus draw them to his side.
-Having arrived in Rome, Adherbal is able to deliver a long speech in the Senate: in order to sensitize the audience, he tries to leverage the relationship of friendship and fides that binds Rome to the Numidian dynasty, emphasizes the villainy of Jugurtha's actions and portrays himself as unhappy and hapless.
-Having also listened to Jugurtha's ambassadors, the senators, bribed by the sums of money they received, decide to favor the usurper: they merely send a commission to Numidia, headed by Lucius Opimius, which assigns the area bordering the Roman province of Africa to Adherbal, and the more fertile area bordering Mauretania to Jugurtha.
+The repercussions of killing Hiempsal were very serious for Jugurtha.
+Most of the terrified Numids rallied around Adherbal, who was forced to send ambassadors to Rome and clashed with Jugurtha in the field.
+From the battle, Adherbal is defeated, and he is forced to flee to Rome, where he hopes to receive the support of the senate.
+Meanwhile, Jugurtha also sends gold and silver to Rome to make gifts of it to the senators and thus draw them to his side.
+After arriving in Rome, Adherbal is able to deliver a long speech in the Senate.
+To sensitize the audience, he tries to leverage the relationship of friendship and fides that binds Rome to the Numidian dynasty, emphasizes the villainy of Jugurtha's actions, and portrays himself as unhappy and hapless.
+The senators, bribed by the sums of money they received from Jugurtha's ambassadors, decide to favor the usurper.
+The Senate sends a token commission to Numidia, headed by Lucius Opimius, which assigns the area bordering the Roman province of Africa to Adherbal and the more fertile area bordering Mauretania to Jugurtha.

-Chapters 17 - 19
+Chapters 17–19

-Sallust decides to interrupt the narrative to include in the work a brief ethnographic digression on northern Africa, which he considers a continent separate from Europe and Asia.
-After briefly mentioning the characteristics of the territory and the men who inhabit it, he begins the actual history of human peopling in Africa, relying on the information handed down from the Libri Punici of Hiempsal: he then narrates about the nomadic and primitive tribes of the Libyans and the Gaetuli, the first inhabitants of Africa, later supplanted by the Medes, Persians and Armenians.
-The digression continues with a brief mention of Phoenician breakthrough and Carthaginian rule, which Sallust states that he does not want to talk about in order to avoid talking too little about it, and closes with a description of the situation at the time of the events narrated: the Romans have control over the Carthaginian cities, Jugurtha over most of the Numids and Gaetuli, and Bocchus I, father-in-law of Jugurtha himself, over the Mauri.
+Sallust interrupts the narrative to include in the work a brief ethnographic digression on northern Africa, which he considers a continent separate from Europe and Asia.
+After briefly mentioning the characteristics of the territory and the men who inhabit it, he begins the actual history of humans in Africa, relying on the information handed down from the Libri Punici of Hiempsal.
+He then narrates the history of the nomadic and primitive tribes of the Libyans and the Gaetuli, the first inhabitants of Africa, later supplanted by the Medes, Persians and Armenians.
+The digression continues with a brief mention of the Phoenician breakthrough and Carthaginian rule and closes with a description of the situation at the time of the events narrated: the Romans have control over the Carthaginian cities, Jugurtha over most of the Numids and Gaetuli, and Bocchus I, father-in-law of Jugurtha himself, over the Mauri.